Saniez-l/holbertonschool-printf/README.md

 ## Description

-Ce projet consiste à recréer la fonction standard printf de la bibliothèque C.
+In this project we tried to reproduces the standart printf function.
+The function receives a string passed as argument.
+It associates it with a specific printing function, depending on the type of the arg passed, using a recognized specifier.
+It can handle characters, strings, integers and binaries.
+More types could later be added using the structure 'types'.

-## Linck GitHub
+## GitHub Link

 ([GitHub Pages]())

-## Fonctionnalités
+## Features

 %% : Print character -> %

 %c : Print a character

-%s : Affiche une chaîne de caractères
+%s : Print a string

-%d / %i : Affiche un entier signé
+%d / %i : Print an int and decimal

-%u : Affiche un entier non signé

-%x / %X : Affiche un entier en hexadécimal (minuscule / majuscule)

-%p : Affiche une adresse mémoire
+%b : Print an int translated in binary

-## Utilisation
+## How to use
+Test exemple:

     #include "main.h"
     /**